nypeach/garden_journal/PROMPT.md

 - **Photo workflow validated** - drag from Photos app → Google Drive folder → select in form → compress/rename → copy to repo
 - Technical level: Comfortable with Python, command line, GitHub
 - Always use `python3` commands (not `python`)

+---

+### 🛠️ Technical Preferences

-- **Commit message format:** User prefers commit messages generated in a copyable bash format like:
+**Commit message format:** User prefers commit messages generated in a copyable bash format like:
 ```
 git add -A && git commit -m "Title

 - Bullet point 1
 - Bullet point 2
 - Bullet point 3"
 ```
 Always provide commit messages in this exact format, ready to copy/paste into terminal.

+---

+### ⚙️ Workflow Requirements

-- **CRITICAL WORKFLOW:** When building features, work incrementally and WAIT for user verification at each step:
+**CRITICAL WORKFLOW:** When building features, work incrementally and WAIT for user verification at each step:
 1. Build one component at a time
 2. Let user test and verify it works correctly
 3. WAIT for user confirmation before moving to next component
 4. If user finds issues, fix them before proceeding
 5. Do NOT move ahead to next feature until current one is confirmed working
 6. User will explicitly say "let's move on" or "next" when ready

-- **CRITICAL: Multi-Issue Testing Workflow**
+**CRITICAL: Multi-Issue Testing Workflow**
 When user identifies multiple issues/bugs during testing:
 1. **FIRST:** Create a numbered list of ALL changes needed (file + brief description)
    - Example: "1. update_entry.html - Fix date picker, 2. data_manager.py - Add validation"
 2. **STOP and WAIT** for user to review the list
 3. **THEN:** For ONLY the first item, list the specific changes you'll make
    - Be detailed: "Will change line 45 from X to Y, add new function Z at line 60"
 4. **STOP and WAIT** for user to approve with explicit "ok" or "go ahead"
 5. **ONLY THEN** update the artifact
 6. After artifact is updated and user has tested, ask: "Ready to move to item 2?"
 7. Repeat steps 3-6 for each remaining item
 8. **NEVER** make changes to multiple artifacts or multiple sections without explicit approval for each one
 9. If user has questions about a proposed change, discuss it fully BEFORE updating the artifact

+**Task List Tracking:**
-- When there are multiple tasks/issues to work through, create a visible task list and keep it updated throughout the conversation:
+When there are multiple tasks/issues to work through, create a visible task list and keep it updated throughout the conversation:
 - Use ✅ and ~~strikethrough~~ for completed items
 - Use ⬅️ arrow for current work in progress
 - Use 🆕 for newly identified items
 - Include brief details under each item as needed
 - Update the list after each task completion
 - This helps maintain context and prevents losing track of progress

 Example format:
 ```
 Task List:

 * ✅ ~~Create fixed header on static pages~~ - COMPLETE
 * ✅ ~~Update add_entry.html JavaScript - Remove inline styles~~ - COMPLETE
 * ⬅️ Build Feature X - Working on this now
   * Sub-detail 1
   * Sub-detail 2
 * 🆕 Add Feature Y
   * Sub-detail 1
 ```

+---

+### ⚠️ Important Reminders

 - **IMPORTANT:** Sometimes the artifact doesn't seem to get updated.
 When the user asks you to update PROMPT.md or any other file, FIRST tell them in the chat what you changed (list the specific changes), THEN provide the updated file so they can verify the changes match what you said.
 - **IMPORTANT:** Only make changes that are explicitly requested - do not modify code, templates, or documentation beyond what is asked
 - **IMPORTANT:** If you ask the user a question, WAIT for their answer before generating any code, artifacts, or making changes.
 Do not assume an answer. **This includes questions about proposed changes during multi-issue workflows - get clarity BEFORE updating artifacts.**